How to Soften Cream Cheese (4 Quick Methods)

 Instructions

-• Remove chilled cream cheese from its packaging and place it on a microwave-safe plate.
+• Remove the packaging from the chilled cream cheese.
+Place the cream cheese on a microwave-safe plate.

 A plate with cream cheese and strawberries, alongside a guide on how to soften the cream cheese.